-The last time she heard of him, she was informed by his friends that he was receiving therapy for his mental health issues.
+The last time she heard of him, she was informed that he was receiving therapy for his mental health issues.
 She knew to stay away from him, as she wanted him to recover fully.
 Mason was stubborn at first, demanding that he needed her by his side, but afterwards he, too, agreed that they weren't healthy for each other.

 And, now, here they were once more.
 Months later after their separation.

 Sheila sucked in her breath.
 She didn't expect to hear those words come from him.

 "I wish I could see you now..."
 He murmured softly, "And to hold you again..."

 She closed her eyes.
 When he spoke like this, his voice was smooth like butter and sweet like honey.
 It had such an effect on her - he didn't have to say or do much - to turn her brain to mush.

 "I wish I could go back in time and treat you better...
 I wish I didn't take you for granted..."

 Tears welled up in her eyes.
 It was as though he was singing softly for her, producing a melancholy melody with just his voice and words.
 She felt herself being reeled in like a fish on a hook.

 "I wish I could wrap my hands around your pretty little neck and strangle you, 'til you turn blue in the face.
 I should've done that a long time ago."